hhandika/segui/website/docs/cli-usage/log.md

 ---
 # Log File

 With the exception of the spinning emoji and the program progress messages, all the terminal output is written to `segul.log` file saved in the current working directory.
 In the log output, however, it is also include the time and the log status.
-For example, our terminal output is as folow:
+For example, our terminal output is as follow:

 ```Text
 =========================================================